A Primal-Dual Smoothing Framework for Max-Structured Non-Convex Optimization: Proof of Lemma .

-where (a) follows from the joint continuity of $\Phi(\cdot,\cdot)$ on $\calX'\times\calY$ (cf.\ Assumption~\ref{assump:cont_Phi}) and the lower semicontinuity (l.s.c.) of $g$ on $\bbY$ and (b) follows from the definition of $f$ in~\eqref{eq:main}.
-On the other hand, since $\Phi(\cdot,y)$ is continuous on $\calX'$ for any $y\in\calY$, $f$ is clearly l.s.c.
-As a result,
+where (a) follows from the joint continuity of $\Phi$ on $\calX'\times\calY$ (cf.\ Section~\ref{sec:Problem}) and the continuity of $g$ on $\calY$, and (b) follows from the definition of $f$ in~\eqref{eq:main} and that $y\in\calY$.
+On the other hand, since $\Phi(\cdot,y)$ is continuous on $\calX$ for any $y\in\calY$, $f$ is clearly lower semicontinuous.
+As a result, we have